jadamsowers/trailhead/FAMILY_MEMBER_ORDERING.md

 To test this implementation:

-1. Create a trip with vehicle-based capacity
+1. Create a outing with vehicle-based capacity
 2. Add a family with at least one adult (with vehicle capacity) and one scout
-3. Select both the adult and scout when signing up for the trip
+3. Select both the adult and scout when signing up for the outing
 4. Verify the signup succeeds and the adult's vehicle capacity is properly accounted for

 The sorting happens automatically in the frontend, ensuring the correct order is sent to the backend API.